-Traveling has been forever changed 2020! gave us it’s a** to kiss to put it mildly.
+Traveling has been forever changed in 2020! gave us it’s a** to kiss, to put it mildly.
 The never ending Quarantine was a major sign that Covid-19 was not budging and we slowly began adapting to a “New Normal”.
-Global lockdown was the reality still under way we all had to pause as a collective which had its pros and cons for all of us.
+The global lockdown was the reality, still underway we all had to pause as a collective which had its pros and cons for all of us.
 Talks about Heading to Zion National park started in summer which was already quickly approaching its final moments.
-Honestly the sound of Utah sounded very mid-west and lame. but it wasn’t until I got on you tube University and educated myself on Zion and other historical landmarks in Utah I quickly realized why it’s one of the top 5 places in the world to visit.
+Honestly, the sound of Utah sounded very mid-west and lame. but it wasn’t until I got on Youtube University and educated myself on Zion and other historical landmarks in Utah that I quickly realized why it’s one of the top 5 places in the world to visit.

 What to wear

-Dress for a workout I wore water resistant clothing form Colombia and my shoes were definitely a major flex.
+Dress for a workout I wore water resistant clothing from Colombia and my shoes were definitely a major flex.
 I packed water shoes, and they were perfect.
-You want to reframe from wearing sneakers any shoe with a slippery soul, water proof boots that are light weight and what I will do next time is have shoes that protect your ankles the rocks are never ending and it will help for extra protection.
+You want to reframe from wearing sneakers any shoe with a slippery soul, waterproof boots that are lightweight and what I will do next time is have shoes that protect your ankles the rocks are never ending and it will help for extra protection.

-I brought my hiker back pack what is water resistance and light weight inside I packed an extra pair of socks my Canon Rebel t6 lunch and a ton of water.
+I brought my hiker backpack which is water resistant and light weight inside I packed an extra pair of socks my Canon Rebel t6 lunch and a ton of water.
 I also bought a hiking stick at a nearby store the morning of that came in handy and helped with balance.
 You can also rent from your shuttle location or the Park its self.